 What’s the main difference between the two?

-Texture is a biggie, as CeraVe’s cream is a rich, thick consistency that we’d argue is more suitable for slathering on before bed, rather than under makeup.
-Though if you do suffer with super dry, patchy and flaky skin, a heavier cream may be needed.
+The most obvious difference here is the texture.
+CeraVe's cream is rich and thick—we'd argue that it's more suitable for slathering on before bed as opposed to under your makeup.
+Though if your skin is dry, patchy, and flaky, a heavier cream may be needed.
 Clinique Moisture Surge is a lightweight gel that glides onto the skin with ease and is fast-absorbing, so perfect for busy mornings when you are on the go.

-The simplest way to polorise these two moisturisers would be by the seasons - summer (Clinique Moisture Surge) and winter (CeraVe Moisturising Cream) - but that would be too simplistic.
-I personally love a refreshing gel moisturiser for a skin revival first thing in the morning, especially in the winter months - and those who suffer with very dry skin know this isn’t a condition that clears up come summertime.
+The simplest way to polarize these two moisturizers would be by the seasons—summer (Clinique Moisture Surge) and winter (CeraVe Moisturizing Cream)—but that would be too simplistic.
+I personally love a refreshing gel moisturizer for a skin revival first thing in the morning, especially in the winter months—and those who suffer from very dry skin know this isn’t a condition that clears up come summertime.

-Should I buy the CeraVe Moisturising Cream or the Clinique Moisture Surge?
+Should I buy the CeraVe Moisturizing Cream or the Clinique Moisture Surge?

 Those with very dry skin should opt for the latter for deeper nourishment, or why not try both together?
-We love the versatility of Clinique’s Moisture Surge, as it can be used in conjunction with other products as a final moisture-boosting step, or even as a mask if you want fast results; simply layer on a thick layer and tissue off excess after ten minutes.
+There's often debate about how to apply moisturizer effectively, and it really comes down to what your skin needs.
+We love the versatility of Clinique’s Moisture Surge, as it can be used in conjunction with other products as a final moisture-boosting step, or even as a mask if you want fast results; simply layer on a thick layer and tissue off the excess after ten minutes.

 By Amerley Ollennu •